tide-foundation/tidecloak-js/packages/tidecloak-react/README.md

 # TideCloak React SDK

-Secure your React app with TideCloak: authentication, session management, and data encryption—all in minutes.
+Secure your React app with TideCloak: authentication, session management, data encryption, and role-based access.

 ---

 ## 1. Prerequisites

-Before you begin, ensure you have:
+Before you begin, ensure you have the following:

-- React 18 or later
-- Node.js >=18.17.0 or later
+* **React 18** or later
-- A running TideCloak server.
+* **Node.js ≥18.17.0**
+* A [running](https://github.com/tide-foundation/tidecloak-gettingstarted) TideCloak server you have admin control over
+* IGA enabled realm
-- A registered client in your realm.
+* A registered client in your realm with default user contexts approved and committed
+* A valid Keycloak adapter JSON file (e.g., `tidecloakAdapter.json`)

 ---

-## 2. Install the SDK
+## 2. Install `@tidecloak/react`

-Add the React package to your project:
+Add the TideCloak React SDK to your project:

 ```bash
 npm install @tidecloak/react